Table of Contents

 Chow is active, and moderate exercise can already make them happy, but it has heat intolerance.

-Two to three times a week of thorough brushing will do, but you also have to make sure that it's free from parasites like fleas and ticks.
+Two to three times a week of thorough brushing will do, but you also have to ensure it's free from parasites like fleas and ticks.

 This breed has what it takes to be an adorable pet, from its luscious-flowing locks to its tiny size, lovely face, and affectionate personality.